Leaflet marketing has been one of the staples of marketing and promotion ever since the printing press and process has been invented.

 Hire a great graphic designer

 One way to ensure that your brochure is effective is to hire a graphic designer or at least someone who has the background in designing an effective brochure.
-Layout is very important in creating a good brochure so you may want to find someone who specialises in this area.
+Layout is very important in creating a good brochure so you may want to find someone who specializes in this area.

 While your brochure is there to provide information, it is also a way of advertising Always include a call to action in at least one page so that your clients will know what to do with the information once they have it.